Baron Vincenzo Palumbo1

 by Isaac Oliver, 1605 2

-Ludovic Stuart, 2nd Duke of Lennox was born on 29 September 1574.1 He was the son of Esmé Stuart, 1st Duke of Lennox and Catherine de Balsac.1 He married, firstly, Lady Sophia Ruthven, daughter of William Ruthven, 1st Earl of Gowrie and Dorothea Stewart, circa 1586.1 He married, secondly, Margaret Campbell, daughter of Sir Matthew Campbell of Loudoun and Isabel Drummond, circa August 1598.3 He married, thirdly, Hon.
-Frances Howard, daughter of Thomas Howard, 1st Viscount Howard of Bindon and Mabel Burton, on 16 June 1621.1 He died on 16 February 1624 at age 49, without legitimate issue.1 He was buried at Westminster Abbey, Westminster, London, England.
+Ludovic Stuart, 2nd Duke of Lennox was born on 29 September 1574.1 He was the son of Esmé Stuart, 1st Duke of Lennox and Catherine de Balsac.1 He married, firstly, Lady Sophia Ruthven, daughter of William Ruthven, 1st Earl of Gowrie and Dorothea Stewart, circa 1586.1 He married, secondly, Jean Campbell, daughter of Sir Matthew Campbell of Loudoun and Isabel Drummond, circa August 1598.3 He married, thirdly, Hon.
+Frances Howard, daughter of Thomas Howard, 1st Viscount Howard of Bindon and Mabel Burton, on 16 June 1621.1 He died on 16 February 1624 at age 49, without legitimate issue.1 He was buried at Westminster Abbey, Westminster, London, EnglandG.

-He succeeded to the title of 2nd Earl of Lennox [S., 1580] on 26 March 1583.1 He succeeded to the title of 2nd Duke of Lennox [S., 1581] on 26 May 1583.1 He held the office of Hereditary Great Chamberlain of Scotland.1 He held the office of President of the Privy Council in 1589.1 He was Joint Lieutenant of Scotland from 1589 to 1590, during the absence of King James VI.1 He held the office of Lord Chamberlain of the Household in 1590.1 He held the office of Lord High Admiral [Scotland] in 1591.1 He held the office of Ambassador to Scotland in 1601.1 He was naturalized as a English subject in 1603.1 He held the office of Ambassador to Scotland from 1604 to 1605.1 He held the office of King's Alnager in 1605.1 He held the office of Lord High Commissioner [Scotland] in 1607.1 He held the office of Ambassador to Scotland in 1613.1 He was created 1st Earl of Richmond [England] on 6 October 1613.1 He was created 1st Baron of Settrington, co.
-York [England] on 6 October 1613.1 He held the office of Deputy Earl MArshal in 1614.1 He held the office of Lord Steward of the Household between 1615 and 1624.1 He held the office of King's Alnager [Ireland] between 1618 and 1624.1 He held the office of Lord-Lieutenant of Kent in 1620.1 He was invested as a Knight, Order of the Garter (K.G.).1 He was created 1st Earl of Newcastle-upon-Tyne [England] on 17 May 1623.1 He was created 1st Duke of Richmond, co.
-York [England] on 17 May 1623.1 On his death, his English titles became extinct.4
+He succeeded as the 2nd Earl of Lennox [S., 1580] on 26 March 1583.1 He succeeded as the 2nd Duke of Lennox [S., 1581] on 26 May 1583.1 He held the office of Hereditary Great Chamberlain of Scotland.1 He held the office of President of the Privy Council in 1589.1 He was Joint Lieutenant of Scotland from 1589 to 1590, during the absence of King James VI.1 He held the office of Lord Chamberlain of the Household in 1590.1 He held the office of Lord High Admiral [Scotland] in 1591.1 He held the office of Ambassador to Scotland in 1601.1 He was naturalized as a English subject in 1603.1 He held the office of Ambassador to Scotland from 1604 to 1605.1 He held the office of King's Alnager in 1605.1 He held the office of Lord High Commissioner [Scotland] in 1607.1 He held the office of Ambassador to Scotland in 1613.1 He was created 1st Earl of Richmond [England] on 6 October 1613.1 He was created 1st Baron of Settrington, co.
+York [England] on 6 October 1613.1 He held the office of Deputy Earl MArshal in 1614.1 He held the office of Lord Steward of the Household between 1615 and 1624.1 He held the office of King's Alnager [Ireland] between 1618 and 1624.1 He held the office of Lord-Lieutenant of Kent in 1620.1 He was appointed Knight, Order of the Garter (K.G.)1 He was created 1st Earl of Newcastle-upon-Tyne [England] on 17 May 1623.1 He was created 1st Duke of Richmond, co.
+York [England] on 17 May 1623.1 On his death, his English titles became extinct.3

 Child of Ludovic Stuart, 2nd Duke of Lennox